kbarnatchez/kbarnatchez.com/content/authors/admin/_index.md

 title: Keith Barnatchez
 ---

 I’m currently a research assistant at the Federal Reserve Bank of Boston.
-I plan on applying to biostatistics PhD programs for the 2021 academic year.
+This fall, I'll be starting a PhD program in biostatistics at Harvard University.
 My research interests include Bayesian applications to clinical trial and dynamic treatment designs, spatial statistics and causal inference.

-I really value the clear communication of statistical concepts and results.
-I maintain a blog covering various topics in biostatistics and economics – some of my favorite posts include:
+I  value the clear communication of statistical concepts and results, and  (when motivated) occasionally [write about](https://keithbarnatchez.netlify.app/post/) various topics in biostatistics and economics.